-Sometimes ago, I have write about how to prepare balance sheet in tally.
-If you read my old post, then you will know about some basics of accountancy which as accountant you must know.
-Accounting of journal entry of prepaid expenses is a must for preparation and finalisation of accounting statemetns as well as to ascertain the actual profit/loss during the time by the entity
+Sometimes ago, I have written about how to prepare balance sheet in tally.
+If you read my old post, then you will know about which as accountant you must know.
+Accounting of journal entry of prepaid expenses is a must for preparation and finalization of accounting statements as well as to find out the actual profit/loss during the time by the entity

 In a computerize accounting software like tally, preparing a balance sheet is not as easy as ABC or just pressing certain keys of the key board.
-However it will be a half prepared balance sheet as an accountant is required to pass several journal entry before he generate a perfect balance sheet.
+However it will be a half-cooked balance sheet as an accountant should be needed to pass several journal entry before he generate a perfect balance sheet.

-in my previous post onhow to prepare a balance sheet, I have covered several journal entry that is required to be passed in the books of account.
-Today I will explain one more such journal entry that is required to be pass for finalization of books of account.
-This journal entry is relating to prepaid expenses.
+in my earlier post on how to prepare a balance sheet, I have covered several journal entry that should be posted in the books of account.
+Today I will explain one more such journal entry that needs to pass for finalization of books of account.
+This journal entry is about prepaid expenses.